duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 }
 ```

 A special annotation like `'{mut Self}` could indicate that `immut_ref` can must reference a mutable subfield of `Eligible2`.
-Therefore, `immut_ref` can be upgraded to a mutable one, if a mutable `self` reference is live.
+Therefore, `immut_ref` can be upgraded to a mutable one safely.
 But, I'm not sure how important this particular use case would be.

 ### Proof of Safety